-- Plagiarism Plagiarism is defined as the theft and use of another's ideas or writings as one's own, with or without the knowledge of the other person.
-This includes misrepresenting or fabricating a source. - Unauthorized use of Artificial Intelligence (AI) Unless explicitly permitted by the teacher, students should assume AI-generated content is not allowed in assignments.
-If the use of AI is permitted, students must not submit AI-generated content, including language models, images, videos, audio, or code, as their own original work without proper citation.
-SMCHS considers any work partially or fully produced by these tools as not belonging to the student.
-See the AI policy in this handbook for more information. - Cheating Cheating is defined as having, without the teacher's authorization, notes, materials, and/or resources of any type (calculators, computers, the help of another student, looking at another paper, answers and/or pertinent information written on any item, etc.) during any exam, quiz, on a submitted paper, and/or homework assignment.
+- Plagiarism Plagiarism is defined as the theft and use of another's ideas, writings, or Al-generated content as one's own, with or without the knowledge of the other person.
+This includes misrepresenting or fabricating a source. - Unauthorized use of Artificial Intelligence (AI) Students must not submit AI-generated content as their own original work without proper citation.
+Students are responsible for any inaccurate, biased, offensive, or otherwise unethical content submitted, regardless of whether it originated from them or an AI model.
+For more information refer to the AI Policy section of the student handbook. - Cheating Cheating is defined as having, without the teacher's authorization, notes, materials, and/or resources of any type (calculators, computers, the help of another student, looking at another paper, answers and/or pertinent information written on any item, etc.) during any exam, quiz, on a submitted paper, and/or homework assignment.
 Presenting previously submitted works from other classes as new work is considered cheating. - Facilitating Dishonesty Knowingly sharing passwords to allow others access to one's own work or allowing another student to obtain, without the teacher's authorization, information from one's own, or someone else's, exam, paper, and/or homework or doing the work of another. - Improper Collaboration Working together on a project or assignment without the instructor's knowledge or permission.
 Students may tutor other students within proper limits.
 A tutor may work any assignment, question or problem for a student that is not being turned in for a grade.
 If an assignment is being turned in for a grade, a student should never turn in the tutor's solution as if it were his (or her) own.
 Hence, the tutor should not supply a complete (or even partial) solution to that particular answer or problem.
 Tutors may, however, create or select similar questions or problems and work through them for the purpose of illustrating the concepts and methods that the student will need in completing the assignment.
 It is also permissible for a tutor to look at a student's work on an assignment for the purpose of identifying the student's errors.
 The tutor can then address any misconceptions that might have caused these errors and, without giving the direct answer, explain the correct principles, using appropriate examples to illustrate each point. - Academic Misconduct Tampering with grades, tests, or other class materials; stealing or tampering with the work of another student.